Community Rating System

 BOROUGH OF SHIP BOTTOM

-FLOOD HAZARD AREA
+THE FLOOD HAZARD

-- If your car stalls in high water, abandon it immediately and seek higher ground
+- If your car stalls in high water, abandon it immediately and seek higher ground.

 PROPERTY PROTECTION MEASURES

-SUBSTANTIAL IMPROVEMENTS REQUIREMENTS
+SUBSTANTIAL IMPROVEMENT/DAMAGE REQUIREMENTS

 DRAINAGE SYSTEM MAINTENANCE

-NATURAL AND BENEFICAL FUNCTIONS
+NATURAL AND BENEFICIAL FUNCTIONS